Prof. Dr. Antje Bruns (Chairholder)

 M.A.
 Rebekka Kanesu (Doctoral Researcher, Interreg-Project Border Studies)

 Rebekka is a doctoral researcher in human geography and has a background in social and cultural anthropology.
 She is interested in human-environmental relations, more-than-human geographies and socio-technical interactions.
 Her PhD project 'Liquid Lines - on rivers and borders in the Anthropocene' is situated in the Greater Region between Germany, Luxembourg and France.
 There, she studies the relation between people, fish and the transboundary Moselle river as infrastructure from a political ecology and assemblage theory perspective.

 M.Sc.
 Sara Larijani (Doctoral Researcher)

-Sara graduated with a Bachelor's degree in Architecture from Tehran University in Iran and holds a Master degree in Resource Efficiency in Architecture and Planning from HafenCity University, Hamburg in which her focus was water-related issues in urban areas.
-She currently works on a self-defined project on the Karun Riveer in Iran. s1salariuni-trierde
+Sara works on her Dissertation on Petro-Landscapes and the Karun River Basin in Iran.
+She holds a doctoral scholarship from Rosa-Luxemburg Stiftung.
+Sara also works as lecturer for the lab and offers courses on Energy Geography.
+She graduated with a Bachelor's degree in Architecture from Tehran University in Iran and holds a Master degree in Resource Efficiency in Architecture and Planning from HafenCity University, Hamburg in which her focus was water-related issues in urban areas.

 M.Sc.
 Nazmul Huq (Doctoral Researcher)

-Jonathan is studying human geography (B.Sc.) at Trier University since 10/2015.
-He is interested in urban development, resource managment and sustainibility.
+Agnes is studying human geography (B.Sc.) at Trier University since 10/2017.
+She is particularly interested in spatial planning, urban development and human environment relations.